szkane/szkane/README.md

   - JavaScript 🥘: If you can't trust your code, who can you trust?
   - HTML/CSS 💻: The backbone of the internet, and no one knows that better than me!
   - Bash 🦄: Because every great wizard needs a solid wand.

-## Research Interests 🧠

-- **AI Applications**: Where machine learning meets magic! 🪄
-- **B2B Industry Digitalization SaaS**: Bringing tech to the enterprise game, making it fun and simple. 💼📈
-- **Automated Vending Machines**: Because why carry your lunch when you can have it delivered by a machine? 🍔🤖

 ---